KB23-Kurrun-Behl/quick-maths/README.md

 <br>
 ▪️The application is browser-based meaning no installation is required
 <br>
-▪️The application is designed to boost mathematical skills through interactive, rapid-fire questions based on their chosen topic.
+▪️The application is designed to boost mathematical skills through interactive rapid-fire questions.

 ⚒️ Tech Stack